danielk333/hardtarget/docs/source/concept_gmf.rst

 surprise that clever techniques had been invented already.
 In the radar literature, the kind of signal we hope to detect is referred to as a **polynomial-phase signal**, and the problem we try to solve is a **polynomial phase estimation** problem.
-We found a paper :cite:`Peleg1995` which describes a very efficient algorithm for estimating polynomial phase coefficients for the strongest target echo in a signal, one at a time, where the cost of extracting a single coefficient is on the order of an DFT of size equal to the signal's length in samples.
+A paper `[Peleg, 1995] <https://doi.org/10.1109/78.403349>`_ describes a very efficient algorithm for estimating polynomial phase coefficients for the strongest target echo in a signal, one at a time, where the cost of extracting a single coefficient is on the order of an DFT of size equal to the signal's length in samples.
 The algorithm is called the *Discrete